techidaily/site-win11-tips/source/_posts/activating-your-non-operational-windows-11-hotspot.md

  After that, wait for the process to finish then restart your computer.

  Sometimes, Device Manager has some issues finding the most recent drivers.
-If Windows finds nothing and you want a second opinion, check out the[best driver updaters for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) for some other tools you can try.
+If Windows finds nothing and you want a second opinion, check out the [best driver updaters for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) for some other tools you can try.

 ## 3\.
 Modify the Adapter Settings